minprog/cs50x-1718-1819/problems/hangman/hangman.md

 # Hangman

+> NOTE: check if lecture 6 from 2017 (classes for structs) is better than 2018 (dictionaries for structs)

 It's hard to write computer programs to play games.
 When we as humans sit down to play a game, we can draw on past experience, adapt to our opponents' strategies, and learn from our mistakes.
 Computers, on the other hand, blindly follow a preset algorithm that (hopefully) causes it to act somewhat intelligently.
 Though computers have bested their human masters in some games, most notably checkers and chess, the programs that do so often draw on hundreds of years of human game experience and use extraordinarily complex algorithms and optimizations to outcalculate their opponents.

 While there are many viable strategies for building competitive computer game players, there is one approach that has been fairly neglected in modern research --- cheating.
 Why spend all the effort trying to teach a computer the nuances of strategy when you can simply write a program to play dirty and win handily all the time?
 In this assignment, you will build a mischievous program that bends the rules of Hangman to trounce its human opponent time and time again.
 In doing so, you'll cement your skills with abstract data types and iterators, and will hone your general programming savvy.
 Plus, you'll end up with a piece of software which will be highly entertaining.
 At least, from your perspective.